wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 installer must select in priority the null variant.
 If none is published, fallback on the non-variant wheel instead.
 The non-variant wheel is also used if variant support is explicitly disabled by an installer flag.

+### Plugin stability and versioning

+Given that provider plugins may be necessary to install old variant wheels, it is important that provider plugin behavior remain stable within their lifetime.
+Ideally, no properties previously supported should ever be removed.

+If a breaking change needs to be performed, it is recommended to either introduce a new provider package for that, or add a new plugin API endpoint to the existing package.
+In both cases, it may be necessary to preserve the old endpoint in minimal maintenance mode, to ensure that old wheels can still be installed.
+The old endpoint can trigger deprecation warnings in the `get_all_configs()` hook that is used when building packages.

+An alternative approach is to use semantic versioning to cut off breaking changes.
+However, this relies on package authors reliably using caps on dependencies, as otherwise old wheels will start using incompatible plugin versions.
+This is already a problem with Python build backends used today.

+When vendoring or reimplementing plugins, installers need to follow the current API.
+In particular, they should recognize the relevant provider versions numbers, and possibly fall back to installing the external plugin when the package in question is incompatible with the installer's implementation.

 ### Example use cases

 #### PyTorch CPU/GPU variants